Skip to main content

 Prepare, then record

-The detail workspace may include notes, reminders, tasks, history, and an AI-assisted call-guide draft.
+The detail workspace may include notes, reminders, tasks, history, and assistive call guidance.
 A person reviews the context and records the outcome; generated guidance does not establish contact permission or send a message.

 04